mrbusche/backseatfan.com/_posts/2010-01-11-mark-mcgwire-admits-to-steroid-use.md

     </p>

     <p>
-      &#8220;During the mid-'90s, I went on the DL seven times and missed 228 games over five years,&#8221; McGwire said in the statement. &#8220;I experienced a lot of injuries, including a ribcage strain, a torn left heel muscle, a stress fracture of the left heel, and a torn right heel muscle.
+      "During the mid-'90s, I went on the DL seven times and missed 228 games over five years," McGwire said in the statement.
+"I experienced a lot of injuries, including a ribcage strain, a torn left heel muscle, a stress fracture of the left heel, and a torn right heel muscle.
 It was definitely a miserable bunch of years, and I told myself that steroids could help me recover faster.
-I thought they would help me heal and prevent injuries, too.&#8221;
+I thought they would help me heal and prevent injuries, too."
     </p>

     <p>